Opinion: Climate change activism is no longer enough – it’s time for us to do

 However, it’s not enough to simply worry about rivers running dry or to shake our heads as much of our green and pleasant land turns yellow and burns, or as crops suffer and fail.

 The climate crisis isn’t just on our doorstep now, it’s through the front door and sat on the welcome mat – and, unwelcome though it is, it won’t be leaving.
-It’s here; and this means that action is unavoidable.
+It’s here, and this means that action is unavoidable.
 And remember: this is only the beginning.

-Climate breakdown and the devastation of the earth is the most compelling issue of our time.
+Climate breakdown and the devastation of the Earth is the most compelling issue of our time.
 It is the issue that envelops all others.
 How we respond to it is going to be the only thing that our kids care about when they think of us when they are older.
 So, what I sometimes struggle to understand is, why aren’t nearly all our efforts, our time and our money going into battling this deep and deepening crisis?

-Why are communities, countries, and the world not uniting, as they did for example during the global pandemic, to try and sort this out?
+Why are communities, countries and the world not uniting, as they did for example during the global pandemic, to try and sort this out?
 Or at least make things less bad.

-As we sit in the throws of yet another UK heatwave today, what will it take to liberate action, at scale?
-We are potential agents of change —and we have no idea what we are capable of until we try.
+As we sit in the throes of yet another UK heatwave today, what will it take to liberate action, at scale?
+We are potential agents of change – and we have no idea what we are capable of until we try.
 Why aren’t we trying?

 You only have to look at the world headlines to know this isn’t an isolated problem.
 In California, Death Valley, normally the driest place in North America, saw flash floods after record rainfall (almost a year’s worth in three hours).
-Closer to home in Europe, thousands of people have been evacuated as out of control wildfires “tear through southwest France”.
+Closer to home in Europe, thousands of people have been evacuated as out-of-control wildfires “tear through southwest France”.

 The deadly heatwave is also putting pressure on already strained power infrastructure as people try to keep cool.
 English tourists are sweltering in Spain – as the government bans air conditioning units from being set below 27 degrees to save power.
 The list goes on and on.